Treatment

 Navigating the world of insurance coverage as it pertains to residential treatment can be overwhelming.
 Being knowledgeable about specific terms can help ease the process a bit.

-• Medical necessity criteria – these are standards used by insurance plans to determine whether the treatments or health care services you are seeking (whether recommended by a mental health/medical professional or not) are necessary, reasonable, and appropriate.
+• Medical necessity criteria: These are standards used by insurance plans to determine whether the treatments or health care services you are seeking (whether recommended by a mental health/medical professional or not) are necessary, reasonable, and appropriate.
 If the insurance provider deems the treatment meets the above requirements, the requested care is considered “medically necessary” and will be covered.

-• Prior authorization, also known as pre-authorization, pre-approval, pre-certification, or prior approval, is a type of utilization review that occurs before the services have begun.
+• Prior authorization: Also known as pre-authorization, pre-approval, pre-certification, or prior approval, is a type of utilization review that occurs before the services have begun.
 Prior authorization occurs when you, or more commonly, your service provider, contact the health plan to seek approval of payment for the treatment, service, etc.

-This post was last modified on April 5, 2019 5:52 pm
+This post was last modified on October 28, 2024 3:45 pm

 Share